Hilary0405/holbertonschool-shell/permissions/README.md

 ### `7-everybody`
 adds execution permission to the owner, the group owner and the other users to the file 'hello' using command chmod.

+### `8-James_Bond`
+set the permissions to the file hello as user and group no permissions and other all the permissions using command chmod 007

+### `9-John_Doe`
+Write a script that sets the mode of the file hello to this: -rwxr-x-wx using command chmod 753

 ## Requirements

 - All scripts are written in Bash